 The yDNA results include:

-- Your paternal haplogroup, which shows a single line of descent, your male ancestral line.
+- Your paternal haplogroup, which shows a single line of descent, is your male ancestral line.

 - A map which shows where your ancestors came from and their migration as well.